 Leisure Credits or Vouchers?

-Internal currencies are regulated by the (in respect to validity) by electronic data commonly referred to as “e” money.
-All open (and some closed) loops have to comply to the Electronic Money Regulations 2011.
+Internal currencies are regulated (in respect to validity) by electronic data commonly referred to as “e” money.
+All open (and some closed) loops have to comply with the Electronic Money Regulations 2011.
 In the UK those regulations are policed by the Financial Services Authority (FSA).

-The travel company offering the credits have negotiated a discount with tour operators, airlines, spa resorts, hotel groups and general leisure enterprises etc as they have vast buying power.
+- The travel company offering the credits has negotiated a discount with tour operators, airlines, spa resorts, hotel groups and general leisure enterprises etc as they have vast buying power.

-The holidaying consumer therefore has a need to see the discounts on offer so as the correctly determine if the product serves the consumers purpose and the product cost is in line with the consumers’ expectations.
+The holidaying consumer therefore has a need to see the discounts on offer so that they can correctly determine if the product serves the consumer's purpose and the product cost is in line with their expectations.

 Clearly, the LCC & TVCs is an intermediary and need to make a profit from the service it provides to the consumers.
 So LCC & TVCs creates an internal currency which for all intense and purposes is the credits or vouchers themselves.

-So, say a hotel advertises for a week costs £500 and you have a flight costing £300, the combined rack rate is equal to £800.00 however as the LCC & TVCs companies claim to have arranged discounts of say 40 % you the consumers receive the holiday for £480 a discount of £320 in this example.
+So, say a hotel advertises for a week which costs £500 and you have a flight costing £300, the combined rack rate is equal to £800 however as the LCC & TVCs companies claim to have arranged discounts of say 40% and you the consumer receives the holiday for £480 - a discount of £320 in this example.